With-the-Ranks/wtr-docs/docs/spoke-admin/transitioning_to_10dlc.md

 Brand and Campaign Registration Guide
 =====================================

-Spoke Rewired fully supports sending messages with 10DLC.
+Spoke fully supports sending messages with 10DLC.
 To take advantage of our lowest prices and improved deliverability, you should register your Spoke organization for a 10DLC brand.